-The Fund does not use total return swaps.
+The Fund will not use total return swaps.

-As these financial instruments are entered into with counterparties selected by the management company, these counterparties can therefore be companies affiliated with the BNP Paribas Group.
+These financial instruments are entered into with counterparties selected by the Management Company, and said counterparties can be affiliated with the BNP Paribas Group.

-The eligible counterparty(ies) has(ve) no influence over the composition or management of the Fund's portfolio.
+An eligible counterparty has no influence over the composition or management of the Fund's portfolio.